PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 # Module: Azure compute and networking services
 # Configuring network access for VM and accessing web server lab notes

 To actually understand networking in Azure you gotta break a VM on purpose and then fix it.
-NSGs, ports, SSH, inbound rules — this is where the real cloud learning hits.
+NSGs, ports, SSH, inbound rules this is where the cloud learning begins.

-**Bottom line:** If you can troubleshoot why a VM won’t respond, you’re already thinking like someone who builds and maintains real systems.
+**Bottom line:** If you can troubleshoot why a VM wont respond, you’re already thinking like someone who builds and maintains real systems.

-## Task 1 Accessing the Web Server

-**Goal:** Retrieve the VM public IP and test whether Nginx is reachable.
+**Objective:** Show that I can deploy a VM, set up Nginx, and configure the network around it so I fully understand how traffic actually reaches a service running inside Azure.

-### Task 1 — Retrieved VM IP address
+### Task 1  Retrieved VM IP address
 Used `az vm list-ip-addresses` and stored result in Bash variable.

 ```bash